Mennonite Central Committee (MCC)

-- Posted a statement (originally published December 16, 2016) calling on outgoing US President Obama to support for the U.S. government to support a “a strong UN Security Council resolution on settlements.”
+- In January 2017, MCC posted a statement calling on outgoing US President Obama to support “a strong UN Security Council resolution on settlements.”

-- Promoted and hosted a webinar about Kairos Palestine.
+- In October 2016, promoted and hosted a webinar about Kairos Palestine.
 Dr. Munther Isaac, director of the Christ at the Checkpoint conference, led the discussion.

 - The Kairos Palestine document characterizes terrorist acts of “armed resistance” as “Palestinian legal resistance,” denies the Jewish historical connection to Israel in theological terms, calls to mobilize churches worldwide in the call for BDS, and compares Israel with the South African apartheid regime.

 - The Christ at the Checkpoint conference seeks to advance the Palestinian nationalist agenda within Evangelical Christian churches, while simultaneously revives theological antisemitic themes such as replacement theology.

 - In March 2016, MCC asked for people to tell their members of Congress “not to add their names to legislation that encourages ignoring these [settlement building] indignities by blurring the line between Israel and the occupied territories.
 Urge them to support peace and justice for all peoples in the region, not the illegal settlements.”